Ball Joint Inspection and Diagnosis

-Ball joints fasten the spindle to the control arm, providing a pivot point for steering and movement as the vehicle travels over bumps in the road.
-A worn ball join will reveal itself as a thunking or popping noise that occurs when the vehicle hits a bump in the road or when turning the wheel at low speeds.
+Ball joints fasten the spindle to the control arm, providing a pivot point for steering and up and down movement as the vehicle travels over bumps in the road.
+A worn ball joint reveals itself as a thunking or popping noise when the vehicle hits a bump or when turning at low speeds.

-Some ball joints contain a wear indicator.
-The grease fitting extends out from the base of the joint.
-As the ball joint wears the fitting recesses into the base of the ball joint.
-On some ball joints the grease fitting will feel loose in the base.
-If either of these conditions are notices the ball joint should be replaced.
+Today's ball joints usually have a plastic insert and do not contain a grease fitting.
+Some ball joints contain a wear indicator and need replacement when grease fitting extends out from the base of the joint.
+Others need replacement when the fitting sinks into the base of the joint.
+Some ball joints need replacement when the grease fitting wiggles and feels loose in the base.
+Check with the vehicle's manufacturer for details.